-What is Rum and How is it Made?
+What is Rum Made From and How Is It Made?

 Modern rum is usually made using one of three methods: directly fermenting sugar cane juice, creating a concentrated syrup from sugar cane juice and fermenting the result, or processing the juice into molasses and fermenting that.
+The climate and the soil will impact the final rum taste, which is why rum produced from molasses from Barbados will taste different than a rum made from Dominican molasses, even if the two were distilled in exactly the same place and method.
 The vast majority of rum distillers use molasses to make rum, but not all molasses is created equally.

 “In Britain and the former British colonies, the first distilling is called light molasses, the second dark treacle or dark molasses, while the third is called blackstrap molasses,” wrote Richard Floss in Rum: A Global History.
 “Rum of varying quality can be made from all of these, though liquor made from the lower grades of syrup is usually re-distilled to remove pungent flavors.”

 You know this one from a mojito, swizzles, or most drinks that are served with an umbrella.
-White — also known as light or silver —rums are the lightest in flavor and are typically aged three to six months in tropical climates, or up to one year in colder climates.
+White — also known as light or silver — rums are the lightest in flavor and are typically aged three to six months in tropical climates, or up to one year in colder climates.
 Unlike other rums, white varieties are distilled in stainless steel casks, thus they tend to offer the most straightforward rum experience.
+This is the best white rum made in America.

 Gold and Aged

 These two types of rum will look very similar, but it’s important that you know which one you’re getting.
-An aged rum (anywhere from two to 10 years) will have a golden or amber hue naturally cultivated from the casks it was made in.
+An aged rum will have a golden or amber hue naturally cultivated from the casks it was made in.
 There are also a few aged dark rums available.
 A gold rum can also be aged, but it often gleans its color from additives.

-“It is common for caramel to be added to aged rums to ‘correct’ the colour, and lets [sic] be honest, often to darken the colour so potentially giving the rum an older appearance,” states Difford’s Guide.
-“Conversely, some aged rums are charcoal filtered to remove any colour and are bottled completely clear.”
+“It is common for caramel to be added to aged rums to ‘correct’ the color, and lets [sic] be honest, often to darken the color so potentially giving the rum an older appearance,” states Difford’s Guide.
+“Conversely, some aged rums are charcoal filtered to remove any color and are bottled completely clear.”

 Remember when we talked about molasses?
 Here’s where things get heavy.
 Most dark rums are the result of a double distillation and they tend to have the most in common with Scotch or brandy.
 A third distillation yields blackstrap rum, a deep rum with complex flavors.
 Regardless of the grade of your dark rum, you should really sip it and can even approach drinking it similarly to whiskey.